pgailinas/dip-ai-image-detection/docs/13_Feature_Level_Analysis.md

 - Single-feature models isolate the contribution of each feature
 - Feature-group models evaluate the contribution of feature domains
 - The full feature model consistently outperforms individual features and feature groups
 - Results demonstrate that combining complementary DIP features improves classification performance
-- The current implementation uses 25 features; `Mid Frequency Energy Ratio` is not included and is planned for future restoration

 ---